huandu/go-sqlbuilder/README.md

 To learn how to use builders, check out [examples on GoDoc](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#pkg-examples).

-### Build SQL for MySQL, PostgreSQL, SQLServer or SQLite
+### Build SQL for MySQL, PostgreSQL, SQLServer, SQLite, or CQL

 Parameter markers are different in MySQL, PostgreSQL, SQLServer and SQLite.
 This package provides some methods to set the type of markers (we call it "flavor") in all builders.